How can we help?

 At this first visit you will have a consultation with one of our medical consultants who will review your general health, medical history, make recommendations regarding any further tests which are relevant based on the information you have provided about your medical history.

-Once we have a clear understanding of your reproductive health, we will be able to advise you on the most appropriate surrogacy treatment option.
+Once we have a clear understanding of your reproductive health, we will be able to advise you on the most appropriate treatment options available.

 There are two different treatment pathways to surrogacy treatment.